 Pseudo-variable

-A pseudo-variable is a term used to describe a symbol that looks like a variable but does not represent one.
+A pseudo-variable is a term used to describe a variable that looks like a variable but does not represent one.
 Instead, it is a special case that has a specific meaning within its context.
 In PHP, $this is the only pseudo-variable: it represents the object that is called.

 <?php

-class x {
+class X {

 private string $name;